 The Parent Company has elected to be treated as a REIT under Sections 856 through 860 of the Internal Revenue Code of 1986, as amended (the "Code").
 In order to continue to qualify as a REIT, the Parent Company is required to, among other things, distribute at least 90% of its annual REIT taxable income to its shareholders and meet certain tests regarding the nature of its income and assets.
 As a REIT, the Parent Company is not subject to federal and state income taxes with respect to the portion of its income that meets certain criteria and is distributed annually to its shareholders.
 Accordingly, a nominal provision for federal and state income taxes is included in the accompanying consolidated financial statements with respect to the operations of the Parent Company.
 The Parent Company intends to continue to operate in a manner that allows it to meet the requirements for taxation as a REIT.
-If the Parent Company fails to qualify as a REIT in any taxable year, it will be subject to federal and state income taxes has been included in general and administrative expenses in the Parent Company's Consolidated Statements of Operations and Comprehensive Income.
+If the Parent Company fails to qualify as a REIT in any taxable year, it will be subject to federal and state income taxes and may not be able to qualify as a REIT for the four subsequent tax years.
+The Parent Company is subject to certain local income taxes.
+Provision for such taxes has been included in general and administrative expenses in the Parent Company's Consolidated Statements of Operations and Comprehensive Income.